A world where everyone has a decent place to live.

 Broke Ground on Thirteenth House- 1st home in Coal City

-Will Complete 13th Home for the Glen and Beth Hill Family
+Completion of the 13th Home which is located in Coal City for the Glen and Beth Hill Family